OJ-Pulp/Silk/ChainWeaverOutline.md

 IMPORT - json, uuid, faker, WeaverDir

-Define data types and categories from data.json
+Define data types and categories from inputdata.json [x] check correspondance
-[ ] check correspondance
-[ ] consolidate inputdata.json
+RESOLUTION - Made definition for Company and utilized that for the dataset [ ] consolidate inputdata.json

 MAIN FUNCTION - weave